 These Chewy Coconut Chocolate Chip Cookies are slightly crispy on the outside and chewy soft on the inside.
-They’re loaded with the goodness of coconut and chocolate, making them seriously irresistible.
+The flavors of coconut and chocolate makes them irresistible.

 - 1 cup all purpose flour*

 - 1/4 cup butter, just softened to room temp (not at all melty)